Limiting The Use Of Cell Phones In Company-Owned Vehicles

 Limiting the Use of Cell Phones in Company-Owned Vehicles

-David is a father, and one January day in 2004, he was driving with his boy when a distracted driver took his youngest son’s life.
+David is a father, and one day in January 2004, he was driving with his son when a distracted driver took his youngest son’s life.
 While talking on the phone, a driver in Grand Rapids, Michigan, sped through a red light, passed four cars and a school bus, and rammed into the Teaters’ car at 48 miles per hour.

-In the aftermath of this tragedy, David Teater, a former CEO, made it his mission to increase driver and passenger safety by reducing the rate of distracted driving across the country.
-He implored businesses to implement safety practices to reduce the rate of injuries and fatal crashes in company vehicles to spread safety practices to every driver across the country.
+In the aftermath of this tragedy, David Teater, a former CEO, made it his mission to increase driver and passenger safety by reducing the rate of distracted driving nationwide.
+He implored businesses to implement safety practices to help reduce the rate of injuries and fatal crashes in company vehicles and to spread safety practices to every driver across the country.
 Continue reading to learn more.

 What Is Distracted Driving?

-Simply put, distracted driving happens when a driver takes their attention off the task of driving.
+Simply put, distracted driving occurs when a driver takes their attention away from driving.
 Distracted driving takes one of three forms, and each may cause an accident.
 The forms of distracted driving include:

-• The driver takes their mind off the task of driving
+• Losing their focus on the task of driving.

-Texting and driving may fall into each of these categories.
+Texting and driving may fall into one or more of these categories.
 To type, send, and respond to text messages, a driver must take their hands off the wheel, eyes off the road, and mind off driving.
 These actions also take place when taking phone calls while driving, even with a hands-free option.
 Other examples of distracted driving include:

 • Eating